16 February 2026

 🔸 Algorithm Validation: If using AI, has the bot survived multiple market cycles (Bull, Bear, and Sideways) in the paper phase?

 Relying on luck or intuition is no longer sufficient; instead, you must bridge the gap between theoretical success and practical execution by systematically hardening your strategy against market friction and emotional pressure.
-Here you can see some of the strategies for successful trading (educational purposes only).
+The following practices are commonly discussed as part of trading education:

 🔸 Start with Paper Trading: Use it to understand the platform and the asset volatility.